CamoCatX/camocatx.github.io/books/_posts/2021-09-30-compound-effect-jumpstart-your-income-your-life-your-success.md

 ---
-title: The Compound Effect_Jumpstart Your Income, Your Life, Your Success
+title: "The Compound Effect: Jumpstart Your Income, Your Life, Your Success"
 published: true
 ---